Chevron to sell Wheatstone equity, more LNG to TEPCO

 Chevron is positioning itself to become one of the largest LNG producers in Australia.
 Its $37 billion Gorgon project, also off Western Australia, will produce 15 mtpa by 2014.

-Chevron has offtake agreements with several other Japanese utilities including Tohoku Electric (9506.T) and Chubu Electric (9502.T) for 1 mtpa each and Kyushu Electric (9508.T) for 0.46 mtpa.
+Chevron has offtake agreements with several other Japanese utilities including Tohoku Electric and Chubu Electric for 1 mtpa each and Kyushu Electric for 0.46 mtpa.

-Chevron’s other partners in the Wheatstone project are Apache Corporation (APA.N), Kuwait Foreign Petroleum Exploration Company (KUFPEC), Royal Dutch Shell RSDa.L and Kyushu Electric.
+Chevron’s other partners in the Wheatstone project are Apache Corporation, Kuwait Foreign Petroleum Exploration Company (KUFPEC), Royal Dutch Shell and Kyushu Electric.

 Australia is expected to surpass Qatar as the top LNG exporter by the end of the decade, when it would have quadrupled its current production of about 20 mtpa.